Arizona-Sonora Desert Museum: History

 TripAdvisor rated the Museum as Tucson's #2 attraction for 2018.
 It was ranked number 18 on their "Top 25 Museums – United States" and a top five public gardens to visit in the United States for 2018, and ranked number nine in the world on their "Traveler’s Choice" of top museums for 2013 and 2014.
-Condé Nast Traveler's "The Daily Traveler" included in their list of five museums in the United States for children interested in dinosaurs.
+Condé Nast Travelers "The Daily Traveler" included in their list of five museums in the United States for children interested in dinosaurs.

 Exhibits and interpretation

 The Warden Aquarium opened in January 2013.
-The 1,100 sqft aquarium highlights the roles of the Colorado and other life-giving rivers in the region, as well as the Gulf of California, from which the water brought by the monsoon is essential to life in the Sonoran Desert.
+The 1,100 sqft aquarium highlights the roles of the Colorado and other rivers in the region, as well as the Gulf of California, from which the water brought by the monsoon is essential to life in the Sonoran Desert.

 The Desert Museum has exhibited lower vertebrates and invertebrates since its early days.
 Though this hall has been modified over the years, the building dates back to 1937 and many of the painted dioramas were created in the early to mid-1950s.
 On exhibit is a wide variety of native reptiles, including many species of rattlesnakes.
 Many amphibians and other invertebrates, ranging from spiders and scorpions to beetles, walking sticks, and grasshoppers, are also showcased.

 At Cat Canyon visitors can view small cats, like bobcats and an ocelot, in naturalistic grotto settings.
 This exhibit area also includes a gray fox and porcupine.
-The animals can be viewed from overhead and at eye level.

 The Desert Grassland exhibit area recreates a desert grassland habitat featuring soap tree yuccas, desert scrub, grasses and succulents.
-Visitors here can observe prairie dogs and learn the region's history through a replica of a mammoth kill site.
+Visitors can observe prairie dogs and learn the region's history through a replica of a mammoth kill site.

 Life on the Rocks is a multi-species exhibit focusing on the habitat and species most often encountered amid the region's rocky slopes.
 Some enclosures are mesh-topped with natural soils and vegetation; others are glass-fronted crevices or cutaway burrows in simulated soil banks.
-The “homes” of individual species are embedded in the rocks—many with burrows that can be exposed by visitors.
+The "homes" of individual species are embedded in the rocks—many with burrows that can be exposed by visitors.

 The Life Underground exhibit highlights creatures that make their homes underground.
 Visitors enter a tunnel and walk below ground into a dimly lit corridor where various creatures, such as kit fox, kangaroo rat, and ringtail, are featured.
 Here visitors learn where animals go when the desert heats up.

 Currently on exhibit in the Riparian Corridor area are a river otter, bighorn sheep, coatis (also known as coatimundis), beavers, native fish and aquatic invertebrates (i.e., dragonflies and snails).
 There is also a desert toad life-cycle installation.

 The Desert Loop Trail is an unpaved desert trail one-half mile long, passing through areas where javelinas, coyotes and lizards are on display.
 The fiber fencing there are designed to be almost invisible to the eye, aiming to make the enclosure feel like naturally open space.
 Agaves and various legume trees, native to the region, are identified on this trail.